 - Maintaining the records and correspondence of SIGPLAN;

-- Keeping and distributing the minutes of SIGPLAN business and Executive
+- Keeping and distributing the minutes of SIGPLAN business and Executive Committee meetings; and

 - Maintaining all SIGPLAN's written policies and guidelines.